 Viability of Urban-Tourism Development in Coastal Cities as Leverage for the Development of a Regenerative Local Economy: The Case of the Resort City Eilat, Israel

-As Eilat’s tourism industry stagnates partly due to the prevalent “all-inclusive” model used by local hotels, we examine the potential of urban tourism (UT) development to overhaul the city’s tourism industry and promote a sustainable local economy.
-The research questions concern the viability of urban tourism in Eilat and local main stakeholders’ perspectives about such development.
+As Eilat’s tourism industry stagnates, the potential of urban tourism (UT) to overhaul the city’s tourism industry and promote a sustainable local economy is examined.
+The research questions concern UT viability in Eilat and main local stakeholders’ perspectives about it.
 This mixed-method study twines quantitative data from residents’ surveys with qualitative insights from in-depth interviews with local government and business-tourism personalities.
-Qualitative research yields four main themes: the essential role of cooperation among stakeholders, the need for community involvement in decision-making and assurance of just apportionment of utility, the need to develop and upgrade municipal infrastructures, and the paramount importance of preserving local tapestry of life.
-In the quantitative research, it is found that local residents clearly favor UT development.
+Qualitative research yields four main themes: the essential role of cooperation among stakeholders, the need for community involvement in decision-making and assurance of just apportionment of utility, the need to develop and upgrade municipal infrastructures, and the paramount importance of preserving the local tapestry of life.
+In quantitative research, it is found that local residents clearly favor UT development.
 Importantly, offering urban-tourism activities may prolong tourists’ sojourn in Eilat.
 Local inhabitants also foresee solid potential for UT although they stress the importance of responsible management to curb possible adverse effects.
-The findings deliver a roadmap for UT development in Eilat, emphasize possible focal areas of action, report sizable support for such development, and indicate potential avenues of growth.
+The findings sketch a roadmap for UT development in Eilat, emphasize possible foci of action, report sizable support for such development, and indicate potential avenues of growth.

-Keywords: Keywords: urban tourism; regenerative local economy; sustainable tourism; “all-inclusive” model; stakeholders
+Keywords: urban tourism; regenerative local economy; sustainable tourism; all-inclusive model; stakeholders

 Introduction

 Tourism is the main industry in Eilat, Israel’s southernmost city.
 The town’s marine- and desert-tourism attractions lure domestic and inbound tourists alike.
-Hotel-room occupancy exceeds the Israeli norm and is second only to Tel Aviv.
+Hotel-room occupancy exceeds the Israeli norm, at 73.4% in some fifty establishments with 11,000 rooms in 2019 (State Comptroller, 2021), and is second only to Tel Aviv.
 Some 90% of jobs in Eilat are directly or indirectly related to tourism (Stylidis et al., 2015).
-Eilat tourism revenue in 2018 is estimated at NIS 3.7 billion (NIS 4.5 billion if one adds non-hotel overnight stays).
-Hotel occupancy in 2019 was 73.4% in some 50 hotels with 11,000 rooms (State Comptroller, 2021).
-(CBS, 2019) Between 2010 and 2019, domestic tourists outnumbered inbound tourists to Eilat.
-For example, the share of inbound tourists who stayed in Eilat hotels was 7.8% in 2017 and 8.5% in 2018 (data relating to reported overnight stays in hotels only, exclusing stays elsewhere).
-The data represent an inverse trend to that in other important Israeli cities.
-As a rule generally speaking][, data from the past decade show that the number of guests in Eilat is not increased much, but between 2017 and 2018 the downward trend in inbound tourists to Eilat was halted and actually turned around somewhat, but their number is still far from the volumes of tourists who reached the town at the beginning of the decade.
+Municipal tourism revenue in 2018 is estimated at NIS 3.7 billion (NIS 4.5 billion if one adds non-hotel overnight stays).
+Between 2010 and 2019, domestic tourists outnumbered inbound tourists to Eilat who stayed in Eilat hotels, the latter accounting for 7.8% of the total in 2017 and 8.5% in 2018 (CBS, 2019) in an inverse trend to that in other important Israeli cities.
+Although tourist arrivals in Eilat have largely stagnated in the past decade, the downward trend in inbound tourism halted in 2017–2018 and turned around somewhat but still falls far short of its level at the beginning of the decade.

+Inbound tourism to Eilat (even excluding 2020, when the Covid-19 pandemic began) has plateaued if not slumped somewhat in the past decade, as has domestic tourism.
+A mild upturn in domestic tourism at beginning of the decade has levelled off since 2013 at around 6.2 million overnight stays per year (CBS, 2021) (Table 1).

+Table 1.
+Overnight stays in Eilat, 2010–2021